wazeerc/nao.ai/README.md

 - `NUXT_PUBLIC_OLLAMA_URL`: Ollama server URL used by the frontend.
 - `COMPOSE_PROJECT_NAME`: The project name for Docker Compose.

+> [!WARNING]
+> nao.ai is still in development and you may experience bugs.
+If you do, please report them [here](https://github.com/wazeerc/nao.ai/issues).

 ---

 Made with ❤️, [Ollama](https://github.com/ollama) & [LangChain](https://github.com/langchain-ai)